 Component 2.
-Strengthening System for Emergency Response: The component aims to strengthen the health system to improve its response capacity for public health emergency.
-The component will support the clinical response capacity of health facilities and finance establishing and upgrading laboratory, isolation and treatment centers in central and provincial hospitals and equipping them with medical supplies and furniture and network installation to clinically manage COVID-19 cases.
-The activities would include minor civil works and retrofitting of isolation rooms and treatment centers in the existing health facilities.
-In addition, clinical care capacity will be strengthened through development and training of health personnel on treatment guidelines, and hospital infection control interventions.
-The component will also support strengthening the national health information system for enhanced surveillance capacity by rolling out a District Health Information Software 2 (DHIS2) module for COVID-19 surveillance at central and provincial levels.
-The component will also finance hardware and training of health personnel for the use of DHIS2 module for COVID-19 surveillance.
+Strengthening System for Emergency Response: This component strengthens the capacity of the health system to respond to public health emergencies by supporting clinical response, laboratory, isolation and case management capacity of health facilities at central and provincial levels, including supporting medical supplies, furniture, virtual conference facilities and network installation to manage COVID-19 cases.
+The activities include minor civil works and retrofitting of isolation rooms and treatment centers in the existing health facilities.
+Also, this component strengthens clinical care capacity through the development and training of medical lab technicians on molecular diagnostics and health personnel on treatment guidelines and hospital infection control interventions.
+The component also strengthens the national health information system for enhanced surveillance capacity by rolling out a District Health Information Software 2 (DHIS2) module for COVID-19 surveillance at central and provincial levels and finances the hardware and capacity building of health personnel for the use of DHIS2 module for COVID-19 surveillance as well as the operating cost related to these activities.

 Component 3.
-Project Management and Monitoring and Evaluation: This component will finance activities related to project management and motioning of implementation.
-It will finance project management unit, consultancy, and project monitoring and evaluation.
-Key activities include: (i) recruitment project management unit and technical consultants; (ii) support for procurement, financial management, environmental and social safeguards, monitoring and evaluation, and reporting; and (iii) operating expenses.
+Project Management and Monitoring and Evaluation: This component finances activities related to project management and monitoring, including the project management unit, and project monitoring and evaluation.
+Key activities include: (i) recruitment of project management unit and technical consultants; (ii) support for procurement, financial management, environmental and social sustainability, monitoring and evaluation, and reporting; and (iii) operating expenses.
+The monitoring and evaluation will be implemented in coordination with technical departments responsible for implementing activities using the agreed monitoring and evaluation tools.
+Collection, use, and processing (including transfers to third parties) of any personal data collected under this project will be done in accordance with best practice ensuring legitimate, appropriate and proportionate treatment of such data.

-The Laos COVID-19 Response Project is being prepared under the World Bank's Environment and Social Framework (ESF).
+The Lao PDR COVID-19 Response Project is being prepared under the World Bank's Environment and Social Framework (ESF).
 As per the Environmental and Social Standard (ESS) 10 Stakeholders Engagement and Information Disclosure, the implementing agencies should provide stakeholders with timely, relevant, understandable and accessible information, and consult with them in a culturally appropriate manner, which is free of manipulation, interference, coercion, discrimination and intimidation.

 The overall objective of this SEP is to define a program for stakeholder engagement, including public information disclosure and consultation, throughout the entire project cycle.
 The SEP outlines the ways in which the project team will communicate with stakeholders and includes a mechanism by which people can raise concerns, provide feedback, or make complaints about project and any activities related to the project.
 The involvement of the local population is essential to the success of the project in order to ensure smooth collaboration between project staff and local communities and to minimize and mitigate environmental and social risks related to the proposed project activities.
 In the context of infectious diseases, broad, culturally appropriate, and adapted awareness raising activities are particularly important to properly sensitize the communities to the risks related to infectious diseases.